joemasilotti/turbolinks/README.md

 Turbolinks models navigation as a *visit* to a *location* (URL) with an *action*.

-Visits represent the entire navigation lifecycle from click to load.
+Visits represent the entire navigation lifecycle from click to render.
 That includes issuing the network request, restoring a copy of the page from cache, changing browser history, rendering the final response, and updating the scroll position.

 There are two types of visit: an _application visit_, which has an action of _advance_ or _replace_, and a _restoration visit_, which has an action of _restore_.

 ## Application Visits

-Application visits can be initiated by clicking a Turbolinks-enabled link, or programmatically by calling `Turbolinks.visit(location)`.
+Application visits are initiated by clicking a Turbolinks-enabled link, or programmatically by calling `Turbolinks.visit(location)`.

 An application visit always issues a network request.
 When the response arrives, Turbolinks renders its HTML and completes the visit.

-If possible, Turbolinks will render a preview of the page from cache immediately after the visit starts, while the network request completes in the background.
+If possible, Turbolinks renders a preview of the page from cache immediately after the visit starts and replaces it when the network response arrives.
 This improves the perceived speed of frequent navigation between the same pages.

 If the visit's location includes an anchor, Turbolinks will attempt to scroll to the anchored element.
 Otherwise, it will scroll to the top of the page.